aekazakov/genome-depot/admin.md

 Commands available from the Actions menu for genomes

 Delete genomes: select genomes in the list, choose “Delete genomes” in the Actions list and press “Go”.
 This action correctly deletes all genes, operons and sites associated with the deleted genomes and re-builds nucleotide and protein BLAST databases.
-Do not use “Delete” button in the genome change page.
+Do not use the “Delete” button in the genome change page.

 Run annotation tools: select genomes in the list, choose “Run annotation tools” in the Actions list and press “Go”.
 In the new window, check the tools to run and press “Start tools”.